top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

   See [](#can-we-use-vm) below for a discussion of the virtual machine option.
 - A WiFi interface that supports 5 GHz wireless networks.
 If you have a 2.4 GHz WiFi, you will not be able to comfortably stream images from the robot; moreover, you will need to adapt certain instructions.
 - Minimum 50 GB of free disk space in addition to the OS.
 Ideally you have 200 GB+.
 This is for storing and processing logs.
-- You need (infrequent) access to an SD card reader/writer.
-A few times in the semester, you will be asked to burn an SD card image.

 <!-- Ability to store somewhere (at home or somewhere on campus), and to bring regularly to the lab, a box, or “Duckiebox”, of dimensions 30 cm × 30 cm × 60 cm.
 This box has to be used to contain your Duckiebot and associate materials. -->